syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 {% endhighlight %}
 {% endtabs %}

-4. In XAML bind the collection to the ListView control and use ItemTemplate to populate Hub Tile control into it.
+* In XAML, bind the collection to the ListView control and use ItemTemplate to populate Hub Tile control into it.

 {% tabs %}
 {% highlight XAML %}